Web3MADE/ReactNative-Quarkus/api/README.md

 Traditional Hibernate ORM operations are reliant on database operations to complete, thus becoming very inefficient/slow at high, simultaneous requests.

-A non-blocking IO allows for high-concurrency where many users can interact simultaneusly.
+A non-blocking IO allows for high-concurrency where many users can interact simultaneously and rapidly.

 ## Table of Contents